 Which versions of Outlook have this feature?

-This security feature was first introduced in Outlook 2003 and has since been used in all subsequent versions.
+This security feature was first introduced in Outlook 2003 and has since been used in all subsequent versions, including Outlook for Mac.